nmelihsensoy/LbryDot/README.md

 Available count calculation for `2021-12-15`:

-Count of the rows that has issued_date value earlier than `2021-12-15:
+Count of the rows that has issued_date value earlier or equal than `2021-12-15:

 ```sql
 SELECT COUNT(*) AS C1 FROM Borrowing WHERE date(issued_date) <=  '2021-12-15';